Here’s what we have been up to

 Target Sample:

-200+ adult, USA-based, English-speaking BDSM power players, specifically self-identitifed Dominants and submissives
+200+ adult, USA-based, English-speaking BDSM power players, specifically self-identified Dominants and submissives

 Project Duration: